Market Power Part 2: How Firms Chase Profit (And What Happens When They Don’t)

 This is where it gets fun (for economists, anyway).

-Marginal Revenue (MR) = the extra money earned from selling one more unit
+Marginal Revenue (MR) = the extra money earnt from selling one more unit

 Marginal Cost (MC) = the extra cost of producing one more unit